Reloaded-Project/Reloaded.Memory/docs/About-Memory.md

 Pretty useful huh?

-!!! warning "`ICanChangeMemoryProtection` for `ExternalMemory` currently implemented in Windows only; PRs for Linux and OSX that use `ptrace` or alternative are welcome."
+!!! warning "`ICanChangeMemoryProtection` for `ExternalMemory` currently implemented in Windows only; PRs for Linux and OSX are welcome."

 ## Extensions